115 pointsby mdhb18 days ago10 comments

 In the meantime, I'm curious what civil damages they may be liable for.

-• toomanyrichies10 minutes ago
+• toomanyrichies17 days ago

-Not only will there be to punitive action taken by this admin, but I fully expect Trump to extend the current flurry of lame-duck pardons to most if not all members of his administration, for any and all actions they may have taken, before his term is out.
+Not only will there be no punitive action taken by this admin, but I fully expect Trump to extend the current flurry of lame-duck pardons to most if not all members of his administration, for any and all actions they may have taken, before his term is out.

 I hope I’m wrong, but in his 5 years as President he has yet to display any hint of restraint or ethical compass, so I would be very surprised if this doesn’t happen.